 Coor's long-term incentive programmes (LTIP) are designed to increase and strengthen the company's ability to recruit and retain key individuals and to encourage participants to become long-term shareholders of Coor as a means of aligning the interests of participants and other shareholders.
 To participate in the programmes, participants are required to invest in Coor shares.
 By offering an allocation of performance-based share rights that is based on the achievement of defined performance and operational goals, participants are rewarded for increasing shareholder value.
-The programmes also promote loyalty and long-term value growth in 72, 100 per cent of the shares will be allocated.
-The allocation the Group.
+The programmes also promote loyalty and long-term value growth in the Group.
 The Board of Directors is therefore of the opinion that the programmes will have a positive impact on the Group's future performance, thus benefiting both the company and its shareholders.
 The programmes are aimed at senior executives of the Coor Group: the Executive Management Team (EMT) and top management team (TMT).